karanice/python-project-49/README.md

 ### Technologies

 This project is made with Poetry.
-It uses such libraries as prompt, sys, random, operator, math.
 Flake8 is used for linting.

 ### Description